Emergency Contraceptives: Types, Effectiveness, And Side Effects

 These pills are taken as a single dose of 1.5mg or taken in two 2 consecutive doses of 0.75mg each, 12 hours apart.

-Some common LNG containing tablets available over-the-counter without any prescription are Plan B One-Step Emergency Contraceptive, My Way, Levonelle, etc.
+Some common LNG-containing tablets available over-the-counter without any prescription is Plan B pill, My Way, Levonelle, etc.

 1.2.
 Combination Pills

 Combined Oral Contraceptives (COC’s) contain a combination of progestin and estrogen (this combination is also called LNG and Ethinyl estradiol).
 These pills thicken the cervical mucus and make it more acidic, thereby eradicating sperms that lie in the cervical canal.
 They also prevent ovulation but have no real effect on implantation.

 Also, these pills are not to be taken in case of certain allergies to medicines like rifampicin, crizotinib, cyproterone, dicoumarol, felbamate, griseofulvin, etc.

 If vomiting occurs a few hours after taking the pill, you might need to take another dose.
 It is rendered ineffective if taken after 5 days, as the sperm might have already fertilized the egg.

 The pills have a very high success rate but in the case of women weighing more than 70 kgs or 154 pounds, the efficiency is highly reduced.
 In this case, a copper IUD is the preferable type of emergency contraception.

 Ineffective if LH hormone levels are high in the body due to some other medication.

 - Persistent nausea and fatigue; anti-emetics may be prescribed to aid with this